Patty Duke: Mental health advocacy

-In 1987, Duke revealed in her autobiography that she had been diagnosed with manic depression (now called bipolar disorder) in 1982, becoming one of the first public figures to speak out about her personal experience of mental illness.
-She also suffered from anorexia nervosa and during her teenaged years, weighed as little as 76 pounds.
-She attempted suicide in 1967 and was again hospitalized for mental health problems in 1969, eventually being diagnosed as manic depressive in 1982.
+In 1987, Duke revealed in her autobiography that she had been diagnosed with manic depression (now called bipolar disorder) five years prior, becoming one of the first public figures to speak out about her personal experience of mental illness.
+She also suffered from anorexia nervosa, and during her teenage years, weighed as little as 76 lb.
+Duke attempted suicide in 1967 and was again hospitalized for mental health problems in 1969, eventually being diagnosed as manic depressive in 1982.
 Her treatment, which included the use of lithium as medication and therapy, successfully stabilized her moods.
-She subsequently became an activist for mental health causes.
+Duke subsequently became an activist for mental health causes.
 She lobbied the United States Congress and joined forces with the National Institute of Mental Health and the National Alliance on Mental Illness to increase awareness, funding, and research for people with mental illness.
 In 2007, Duke appeared on The Oprah Winfrey Show, talking about her bipolar disorder.

 Memoirs

 Duke wrote three books.
-Her autobiography, Call Me Anna (ISBN 0-553-27205-5) was published in 1987 and Brilliant Madness: Living with Manic Depressive Illness (ISBN 0-553-56072-7) was published in 1992.
+Her autobiography, Call Me Anna (ISBN 0-553-27205-5) was published in 1987, and Brilliant Madness: Living with Manic Depressive Illness (ISBN 0-553-56072-7) was published in 1992.
 The third, In The Presence of Greatness—My Sixty Year Journey as an Actress (ISBN 9781629332352) (with William J. Jankowski), published posthumously in February 2018, is a collection of essays about her experiences with other artists and celebrities.